 Chagall Museum in Nice (15 min. walk from Matisse)

 A museum created by the artist himself, who chose the theme, the paintings, installed the immense mosaic and stained glass, designed the layout of the gardens, and even chose the exact placement for each painting.
+Not included in the Nice Municipal Museum Pass.

 In 1946 Picasso spent a joyous year in Antibes using this magnificent seaside chateau as his workshop, and creating some of his most famous paintings.